sumerjoshi/rag-assignment/README.md

 If `data/financials.db` and the 10-K PDFs are already present, `setup.sh` will reuse them.
 It only fetches SEC data if it needs to rebuild missing assets.

 The dev-set answer key is public so you can evaluate your system locally.
-We intentionally do not provide an evaluation harness; part of the assignment is deciding how to measure correctness against the provided questions, answers, and data.
-Fireworks keeps a separate held-out set for the hidden final evaluation.
+We intentionally do not provide an evaluation harness; part of the assignment is deciding how to measure correctness against the provided questions, answers, and data.  keeps a separate held-out set for the hidden final evaluation.

 ## Data Overview